Anglo-Persian War: Battle of Mohammareh

 The British force remained anchored until 23 March, with ships transporting troops and horses on an hourly basis throughout the day.
-By 24 March, the rendezvous point was set to three miles below the Persian fortifications.
+By 24 March, the rendezvous point was set to three miles below the Iranian fortifications.
 As some of the British forces disembarked and assembled, a considerably large party of Persian reconnoitrers sighted the enemy within firing range.
-However, the Persian troops did not engage the British.
-By the night of 25 March, several hundred Persian soldiers were seen throwing up an embankment to cover two of their field guns which were to be positioned towards the British positions.
-The Assaye was soon ordered to fire eight shells at the Persian positions, forcing the artillerymen to retreat.
+However, the Iranian troops did not engage the British.
+By the night of 25 March, several hundred Iranian soldiers were seen throwing up an embankment to cover two of their field guns which were to be positioned towards the British positions.
+The Assaye was soon ordered to fire eight shells at the Iranian positions, forcing the artillerymen to retreat.
 On the same night, the British placed two 8 and two 5-inch mortars northward behind a low swampy island facing the Persian army's most powerful battery.
-This endeavour was undertaken by the engineer officers that also conducted a reconnaissance of the Persian guns in a small canoe.
+This endeavour was undertaken by the engineer officers that also conducted a reconnaissance of the Iranian guns in a small canoe.
 They first planned to erect a battery on an island in the Arvand, but the island proved to be too swampy.
 They then towed the mortars on a raft and moored it behind the island from where fire support was provided.